Hypnosis? To Learn a Language? Here Are the Facts!

 The American Psychological Association (APA) calls hypnosis a “therapeutic technique.”
 Usually, a professional will help you enter a relaxed state before providing suggestions that are meant to shape your thoughts and behaviors.
 The idea is that with a relaxed mind, people are more open to suggestion and can therefore be influenced to make positive changes.

-You’re probably mostly familiar with hypnosis for its use in things like smoking cessation and weight loss.
+You’re probably mostly familiar with hypnosis for its use in things like quitting smoking and weight loss.
 Indeed, there are more studies on the use of hypnosis for these purposes, though results are mixed.

 In summation, hypnosis is definitely not just a parlor trick, and it could offer many real-world benefits.
 While there’s not enough evidence to be certain of these benefits for language learning or anything else, hypnosis might still be worth a try.